HexisData/hqTestLite/README.md

 ## cert.ps1

-This script powers the CERTIFY shortcut in the main directory of the repository.
+This script powers the +CERTIFY shortcut in the main directory of the repository.
 When a user drops a file onto this shortcut, the *cert.ps1* creates a copy of the file in the same location, with ".certified" inserted at the end of the file name and before the extension.

 For example, *Result.txt* would generate *Result.certified.txt*.